errbotio/errbot/docs/README.rst

 The `make gh-pages` command can be used to build output for GitHub pages.
 This will pull down a copy of the repository and auto-commit to the gh-pages branch.
 The results of this can then be reviewed before being pushed.

+There is a `Jenkins job <https://jenkins.errbot.net/job/Publish%20errbot.io/>`_ which will do all of the above automatically on commits.
+Whenever a new version of errbot is released, the version number on this Jenkins job will need to be updated
+(look for *"Branch Specifier"* under *"Branches to build"*).

 Including extra files with GitHub pages
 ---------------------------------------